for-the-new-order/for-the-new-order.github.io/_pages/rules/squads-and-squadrons.md

 -   **Running Dark** – Hides the squad from sensor and visual scans.
 Downgrade difficulty of Stealth checks made by the unit.
 Upgrade the difficulty of all Leadership checks.
 -   **Sensor Sweep** – Allows the squad to scan in all directions.
 Add {% include text-with-symbols.html content="[BO]" %} to any Vigilance checks to determine initiative and to Computers and Perception checks to detect targets.
 -   **Skilled Navigator** – Represents a skilled navigator within the squad.
 Squadron leader can substitute a Leadership check for a single Astrogation, Computers, Mechanics, or Knowledge check.
 Can only be used a number of times equal to Leadership ranks per session.
+    -   Applies only to Capital Ships or Custom Squadron; GM discretion applies
 -   **Screen Formation** – Optimized shield strategy.
 Add 1 to ship defense in all zones.
 If the squadron entering this maneuver does not have shields or has lost them ~~upgrade the difficulty of this check one step~~ change formation.

+# Custom Squads

+A Custom Squads is a special unit purchased using Contribution Ranks.
+See [Rewards (NPCs)](/rules/ranks-and-rewards/npcs) for more info.

+-   A Custom Squad cost 1 CR.
+-   1 minion out of 4 is a specialist.
+-   The specialties must be chosen when purchasing the Custom Squad; for example a medic, a computer geek, and a mechanic guy.

+# Change log

+## 2020-05-05

+-   Add the notion of Custom Squads
+-   Add constraints to Squadron Formation: **Skilled Navigator**
+-   Add constraints to Squad Formation: **Mission Specialist**

+## 2020-05-03

+-   Initial Revision